raspberrypilearning/sock-puppet/en/step_7.md

 --- task ---
-Take it off the card and fasten it tighthly in the middle to create two loops.
+Take yarn off the card and fasten it with another bit of yarn.

+Tie it in a knot in the middle of the yarn to create two loops.

 ![ALT TEXT](images/hair-3.png)
 ![ALT TEXT](images/hair-4.png)